Cheap Fundraising Ideas That Make a Big Impact | Free & Homemade

 Which cheap fundraising ideas are best for schools?

 Penny wars, bake sales, car washes, trivia nights, DIY t-shirt campaigns with school mascot, and raffles with donated prizes.
-[School fundraising ideas](/school-fundraising-ideas) has 21+ ideas including many low-cost options.
+See school fundraising ideas for 21 or more ideas including many low-cost options.

 Share this answer